Snapdragon

 History and Folklore

 In the corridors of history and the gardens of folklore, the Snapdragon plant, or Antirrhinum majus, has been a source of whimsy and myth.
-Nestled within the tales of old, it’s believed that these flowers were thought to possess supernatural powers and could protect against deceit and curses when planted.
+Nestled within the tales of old, these flowers were believed to possess supernatural powers and could protect against deceit and curses when planted.
 The ‘dragon’s mouth’ of the snapdragon was associated with both protection and enchantment—closing its floral jaws on the fingers of anyone bold enough to pinch the bloom.

 References